IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 If unit availability is left 0 or empty is changed to 1.
 For declaring a unit non contributing to system adequacy reserve margin, put the availability equal to a very small number.

 EFOR is used to reduce the maximum and minimum power of the unit.
-For hydro units it can be used to reduce their maximum power by the water head effect.
+For hydropower plants it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.

 Those generators or ESS with fixed cost > 0 are considered candidate and can be installed or not.